earocorn/osh-docs/docs/osh-connect/osh-js/reference/integration/integration.md

 # Integration

-ConnectedSystems-JS, formerly known as osh-js, can be integrated with plain JavaScript or with different module loaders.
-Below are a few examples of how to load ConnectedSystems-JS in different environments.
+OSHConnect-JS, formerly known as osh-js, can be integrated with plain JavaScript or with different module loaders.
+Below are a few examples of how to load OSHConnect-JS in different environments.

 ### Plain JavaScript